 - Loan limits that are big enough to cover tuition at most colleges or universities;

-The excellent flexibility that is offered by the different repayment options was our favorite part of the College Ave Student Loans review.
-In particular, the ability to combine different term lengths and repayment plan allows each student or parent to tailor both the monthly payments and the overall cost of the loan to their personal financial situation.
+The excellent flexibility that is offered by the different repayment options was our favorite part of this College Ave Student Loans review.
+In particular, the ability to combine different term lengths and repayment plans allows each student or parent to tailor both the monthly payments and the overall cost of the loan to their personal financial situation.
 That kind of flexibility, while relatively common in home or auto financing, has been lacking in the student loan sector.
 That is a strong point in College Ave’s favor.

 The application process for the student loans is also relatively simple, including a quick three-minute pre-qualification that makes it easy to see whether you will qualify or need a cosigner, as well as giving you a sense of the payments you may be looking at.
 Similarly, the College Ave webpage is very transparent, with plenty of payment calculators and student loan examples that easily get across the complicated financial choices that taking out a student loan entails.
 It also offers fairly competitive interest rates and high loan limits that together make it a very good choice for a wide variety of borrowers.